sirin-koca/Java-Intermediate/README.md

 # Java-Basics 🤖

-## Basic Java Programs to deep dive into the World of Java: [src](https://github.com/sirin-koca/Java-Basics/tree/master/src)
+## [Basic Java Programs](https://github.com/sirin-koca/Java-Basics/tree/master/src) to deep dive into the World of Java!

 _PS_.
 You might need coffeee...